Selenium WebDriver API

 In order to automate browser sessions with Caius, you need a copy of Selenium Server.
 You can download the latest version from here.
 Selenium Server is a Java Application, thus you will also need a Java Runtime Environment.

 Selenium Server does not need to be running on the same computer as your scripts.
-Caius communicates with the server over a TCP connection via the WebDriver Wire Protocol.
+Caius communicates with the server over a TCP connection via the WebDriver Protocol.
 The server in turn is responsible for launching a browser instance using the appropriate driver engine and passing on the commands it receives.

 Launch Selenium Server like this:

-java -jar selenium-server-standalone-2.38.0.jar
+java -jar Downloads/selenium-server-4.30.0.jar standalone \

 Opening a new Session